 Gorman, Michael J. Becoming the Gospel: Paul, Participation, and Mission.
 Grand Rapids, Mich.: Eerdmans, 2016.
 351 pp. Pb; $28.
 Link to Eerdmans

-In this new monograph Michael Gorman asserts the apostle Paul wanted his communities to not only believe the gospel, to become the gospel by participating in the life and mission of God (2).
+In this new monograph Michael Gorman asserts the apostle Paul wanted his communities to not only believe the gospel but also to become the gospel by participating in the life and mission of God (2).
 Gorman describes local churches as “colonies of cruciformity” Gorman has already contributed two books with similar themes (Cruciformity: Paul’s Narrative Spirituality of the Cross, Eerdmans 2001 and Inhabiting the Cruciform God: Kenosis, Justification, and Theosis in Paul’s Narrative Soteriology, Eerdmans 2009).
 This book intends to develop this view of Paul’s theology of participation by reading Paul missionally.
 After two introductory chapters, Gorman examines becoming faith, hope and love in 1 Thessalonians, the story of Christ in Philippians, the gospel of peace in Ephesians, and the justice of God in 1-2 Corinthians and Romans.

 In this book Gorman argues Paul “expected the salvation of God to spread throughout the world not only by means of his own Gospel ministry but also by means of the participation of his converts in various house churches” (61).
-In fact, the church was to be a “living exegesis” of the gospel of God (43).
+In fact the church was to be a “living exegesis” of the gospel of God (43).

 Gorman uses Philippians 2:6-11 as a model of the gospel several times in the book.
 He calls this text a “missional Christology for a missional people” (109).
 The pattern of these verses is “although [x] status, not [y] selfishness, but [z] self-renunciation and self-giving.”
-In Philippians, Jesus as the status of “form of God” [x], but did not consider than status as something to be exploited [y], but rather he emptied himself so that he could give himself on the cross [z].
+In Philippians, Jesus has the status of “form of God” [x], but did not consider that status as something to be exploited [y], but rather he emptied himself so he could give himself on the cross [z].
 Chapter 4 contains a careful exegesis of these verses and Gorman describes them as Paul’s master text.
 Gorman shows how Paul’s example in 1 Thessalonians 2 or 1 Corinthians 9 follows this same pattern (87), but also Paul’s expectation for his churches are similarly modeled.

-But Gorman is not advocating some bland lifestyle evangelism.
-Using the Thessalonian church as an example, it appears their faithfulness to the gospel was public and in some way brought them into conflict with their culture, perhaps even leading to the death of some members of the congregation because of their faithful witness (74; although he admits this is a minority view in footnote 24, I am inclined to agree).
-In addition to this, those who have expressed public faith in the gospel would have face questions from friends and family about their abandonment of cultic activity.
+Gorman is not advocating some bland lifestyle evangelism.
+Using the Thessalonian church as an example, it appears their faithfulness to the gospel was public and in some way brought them into conflict with their culture, perhaps even leading to the death of some members of the congregation because of their faithful witness (74; although he admits this is a minority view in footnote 24; I am inclined to agree).
+In addition to this, those who have expressed public faith in the gospel would have faced questions from friends and family about their abandonment of cultic activity.
 This would include a rejection of family gods, but also civic and imperial worship.
 This would be interpreted as impious and unpatriotic behavior, potentially leading to persecution (95).
 Gorman says “one cannot speak of the ‘good news’ of Jesus as ‘Lord’ without focusing on the countercultural religious and political claims of this story” (134).
 The gospel itself challenges the false master story of the Roman world.
 If the church is actually living out the gospel in their lives then they will challenge culture in very real ways which will lead naturally to persecution.

 Gorman spends two chapters on the church as the embodiment of peace.
 Chapter 5 is a biblical theology of peace which defines peace as shalom, the fullness of life promised by God (143).
 Although Western Christians tend to think of peace in the Pauline letters as “peace with God,” Gorman follows N. T. Wright in arguing peace is central to both Paul’s soteriology and ecclesiology.
 Certainly reconciliation with God is important for Paul, but peace within the community is constantly repeated throughout Paul’s letters.
 If a local church is an embodiment of the gospel, and peace with God is central to that gospel, then peace with one another must be an important component of how a church lives out the gospel in a community.
 Gorman sees the peacemaking mission of the church as an anticipatory participation in the coming eschatological kingdom of peace (162, almost an “already/not yet” argument).

 To support this, Gorman offers a detailed reading of Ephesians.
 Ephesians refers to peace eight times, including the introduction (1:2) and conclusion (6:15) of the letter.
 Before looking at the way Ephesians describes peace, Gorman must deal with several obvious objections to using Ephesians as a model for Pauline ecclesiology.
-He deals with the authorship problem briefly by stating that Paul is the genius behind the letter regardless of who wrote it.
+He deals with the authorship problem briefly by stating Paul is the genius behind the letter regardless of who wrote it.
 A second problem with Ephesians is the alleged patriarchy of Ephesians 5:22-6-9.
-Although there are various ways to deal with this problem, Gorman points out the peace of the gospel ought to effect all relationships in which believers participate, so that if a male head of a household is acting peaceably, then he cannot mistreat his wife, children or slaves (186).
+Although there are various ways to deal with this problem, Gorman points out the peace of the gospel ought to effect all relationships in which believers participate, so if a male head of a household is acting peaceably, then he cannot mistreat his wife, children or slaves (186).

-He then argues the book of Ephesians demonstrates that Christ’s death reconciles people to God, but also people to one another (192).
+He then argues the book of Ephesians demonstrates Christ’s death reconciles people to God, but also people to one another (192).
 To emphasize one or the other is to miss the point of “Christ as peacemaker.”
-But the church is not simply to “be peace,” but rather they are to keep the peace.
+But the church is not simply to “be peace” rather they are to keep the peace.
 If shalom means harmony, then the local church ought to be a place characterized by the same cruciform love that created the church (196).
-Peacemaking cannot reduced to a nebulous imitation of Christ or God, although it certainly includes “putting on” Christ.
+Peacemaking cannot be reduced to a nebulous imitation of Christ or God, although it certainly includes “putting on” Christ.

 Each chapter concludes with a brief example of a ministry which is “being the gospel” in a particular community.
-For example, after arguing Paul expects his churches to be peacemakers, Gorman illustrates describes Christian Peacemaker Teams, an ecumenical ministry which seeks nonviolent alternatives in Palestine, Iraq, Columbia or other war-torn regions.
+For example, after arguing Paul expects his churches to be peacemakers, Gorman illustrates this by describing Christian Peacemaker Teams, an ecumenical ministry which seeks nonviolent alternatives in Palestine, Iraq, Columbia or other war-torn regions.
 For the church as the justice of God, Gorman draws attention to Mary’s Cradle in Bluefield, West Virginia, a ministry associated with Trinity United Methodist Church.
 The ministry provides assistance for pregnant women and offers a range of services for women.
 These illustrations are helpful because they provide concrete examples of how local churches can think creatively to be the gospel in their communities.

 Conclusion.
 I have always been associated with Christian organizations which were decidedly evangelistic although not always intentional in how they live out the gospel in a community.
 Missionaries went off someplace and did missions and the local church supported that mission with prayer and money.
 But this is not what Paul envisioned when he planted local churches in specific communities.
-Gorman shows Paul’s “missionary strategy” was to create local manifestations of the gospel, local churches, which then could reach into their communities as a living gospel.
+Gorman shows Paul’s “missionary strategy” was to create local manifestations of the gospel, local churches, which could then reach into their communities as a living gospel.
 I agree with Gorman’s assessment that some churches are hearing a call to be the gospel through a “renewed imagination.”
 In Becoming the Gospel Gorman provides a solid exegetical, biblical foundation for local church involvement in local communities.